Syndicalism/Flashcards-uni-aero-astrp/Year 2/Propulsion/8 Design of turbofan engines/Prop 8 3.md

 ![[Pasted image 20230508131525.png]]

-How can the following equation be determined, and what does it tell us about propulsive control?
+How can the following equation be determined, and how does it relate to finding bypass ratio?

 $$ \begin{align}
 V_{jc} &= \sqrt{ 2 c_{p} T_{05} \left( 1 - \frac{P_{9}}{P_{05}}^{\frac{\gamma-1}{\gamma}}\right) }